tresoneur/SpotifyService/README.md

 ## The goal of this project

-To create a high-level Spotify API for FOSS Blazor WebAssembly projects, providing services such as Spotify playback in the browser, managing user authentication, access to the Spotify Web API, IndexedDB caching and more.
+To create a high-level Spotify API for FOSS Blazor WebAssembly projects, providing services such as Spotify playback in the browser, managing OAuth authorization, access to the Spotify Web API, IndexedDB caching and more.

 ## Areas currently implemented